SanRazor-repo/SanRazor/README.md

 [![License](https://img.shields.io/github/license/SanRazor-repo/SanRazor?color=blue)](https://opensource.org/licenses/Apache-2.0)
 [![License](https://img.shields.io/github/workflow/status/SanRazor-repo/SanRazor/CMake)](https://shields.io/category/build)

 SanRazor is a practical sanitizer reduction tool.
-We reuse some code from [ASAP](https://github.com/dslab-epfl/asap).
 # Paper submission
 The code snapshot for accompanying the manuscript "SanRazor: Reducing Redundant Sanitizer Checks in C/C++ Programs".
 Our evaluation results can be reproduced from this snapshot.
 We will provide more documents and instructions to help reproducing the results during the artifact evaluation submission.